 Research project under the supervision of a faculty member.
 A project proposal, approved by the faculty advisor and the graduate program director, must be submitted.
 A final written report and oral presentation are required.
 May be extended to thesis with faculty advisor's recommendation and approval of the graduate program director.

 MECG 748.
 Thesis in Mechanical Engineering.
 6 Credits.

-Original investigation or design in field of mechanical engineering; topic is to be chosen by student with approval of faculty advisor and department chair; written report and oral presentation required.
-Prerequisite: Advisor's approval of topic.
+Original investigation or design in field of mechanical engineering; topic is to be chosen by student with approval of faculty advisor and the graduate program director; written report and oral presentation required.
+Prerequisite: Advisor’s approval of topic.
+Six credits.